matrix8967/alex-morris-dev-mirror/exp.md

 ---
 > Hey kid!
 I'm a computer!

 When I graduated highschool, I said that I would never go back, even if they paid me.
-They said they would pay me, I went back immediately.
+They said they would pay me, and I went back immediately.

 I graduated from Sheridan School District in 2007(‡) and from 2009 -> 2013 I worked as Tier-01 IT.